Saturated de Rham-Witt complexes with unit-root coefficients: Algebra with Dieudonn e complexes

 \begin{lemma} Let $R$, $(A, \phi)$, and $A_r$ be as in the Frobenius-lifted situation \ref{sit:lifted_situation}. \begin{enumerate} \item The dg-algebra map

 factors uniquely through the PD-de Rham complex $\Omega^*_{A_r}$. \item The morphism $\Omega^*_{A_r} \to \W_r \Omega^*_R$ of part (1) factors as

-where the first map is induced by the morphism $h_r$ of Lemma \ref{lift_to_witt} and the second was constructed in Lemma \ref{lem:PD_dR_to_WrOmega}. \end{enumerate} \begin{proof} Part (1) is clear, since the target is killed by $p^r$ and the natural map $\widehat{\Omega}^*_A \to \Omega^*_{A_r}$ is the quotient by $p^r$.
+where the first map is induced (via quotients and de Rham complex functoriality) by the canonical $\delta$-ring map $h \colon A \to W(R)$, and the second was constructed in Lemma \ref{lem:PD_dR_to_WrOmega}. \end{enumerate} \begin{proof} Part (1) is clear, since the target is killed by $p^r$ and the natural map $\widehat{\Omega}^*_A \to \Omega^*_{A_r}$ is the quotient by $p^r$.
 For part (2), we must check that the bottom triangle of the diagram below commutes; this will follow from the commutativity of the upper pentagon.

-By the universal property of the de Rham complex, it suffices to prove that the two maps $\Omega^*_A \to \W\Omega^*_R$ agree in degree $0$; that is, the diagram

-commutes.
+To prove that the upper pentagon commutes, it suffices by the universal property of $\Omega^*_A$ to check commutativity in degree $0$.
 Recall from \cite[Proposition 3.6.2]{BLM} that we have $\W\Omega^0_R = W(\W_1 \Omega^0_R)$.
 All of the maps above are compatible with the various Frobenius endomorphisms, and the target $\W\Omega^0_R$ is $p$-torsionfree, so the two maps $A \rightrightarrows \W\Omega^0_R$ are both $\delta$-ring maps.
 But by construction (\cite[Proposition 4.1.4, Corollary 4.2.3]{BLM}), both maps pass to the same map $A/pA = R \overset{e}{\to} \W_1 \Omega^0_R$ when we take quotients.
-It follows by the universal property of Witt vectors that the two maps agree. \end{proof} \end{lemma}
+It follows by the universal property of Witt vectors that they agree. \end{proof} \end{lemma}

 \begin{corollary} Let $R$, $(A, \phi)$, and $A_r$ be as in the Frobenius-lifted situation \ref{sit:lifted_situation}, and let $M^*$ be a strict $\W\Omega^*_R$-module. \begin{enumerate} \item The dg-$\widehat{\Omega}^*_A$-module structure of $M^*$ coming from the strictification map $\widehat{\Omega}^*_A \to \W\Omega^*_R$ induces a (unique) dg-$\Omega^*_{A_r}$-module structure on $\W_r M^*$ for each $r$. \item If $f \colon M^* \to N^*$ is a morphism of strict $\W\Omega^*_R$-modules, then $\W_r(f) \colon \W_r M^* \to \W_r N^*$ is a morphism of dg-$\Omega^*_{A_r}$-modules for each $r$.
 Thus $\W_r$ defines a functor